bibles-org/crosswdk/README.md

 wdk_add_driver(<target_name> source1 [source2 ...])
 ```

-This creates an executable with `.sys` as an extension, sets compiler and linker flags, links against `WDK::NTOSKRNL` by default, and includes a header library shipped with this project.
+This creates an executable with `.sys` as the file extension, sets compiler and linker flags, links against `WDK::NTOSKRNL` by default, and includes a header library shipped with this project.

 Example: